asartalo/diligence/DEVELOPER_NOTES.md

 clock instance sometimes in their dependencies and sometimes in factories that need to be instantiated with `DateTime` objects.
 This makes unit tests and integration tests really easy.
 See `StubClock` and its usage in the codebase.
-- The same for using `Fs` as a wrapper for filesystem access.

 ## Conventions